-Policy for the prevention and control of influenza is updated every year by both the American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC).
-The AAP statement is pediatric-focused, while the CDC statement addresses people of all ages.
-Through their advisory committees, the AAP Committee on Infectious Diseases (COID) and the Advisory Committee on Immunization Practices (ACIP) of the CDC have reviewed and carefully considered all influenza vaccine efficacy data available to date, and recommend both inactivated influenza vaccine (IIV) and live attenuated influenza vaccine (LAIV) as options for influenza vaccination in children for the 2019-2020 influenza season, with no preference.
+Policy for the prevention and control of influenza is updated every year by both the American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) prior to the start of influenza season.
+The AAP statement is pediatric-focused, while the CDC statement provides guidance for people of all ages.
+Through their advisory committees, the AAP Committee on Infectious Diseases (COID) and the Advisory Committee on Immunization Practices (ACIP) of the CDC have reviewed and carefully considered all influenza vaccine efficacy data available to date, and recommend both inactivated influenza vaccine (IIV) and live attenuated influenza vaccine (LAIV) as options for influenza vaccination in children for the 2020-2021 influenza season, with no preference.

-For updates throughout the season on influenza, see AAP "What's the Latest With the Flu" messages.
+For updates throughout the season on influenza, see the AAP Red Book Online Influenza Resource Page.

 Tools and Resources